Vidanez/win-ansible-play/README.md

+#This is a exercise to answer differents point of a list of 5
-# Ansible Windows Services Management
+1. Ansible for Managing Windows Services

-## Overview

-This project demonstrates how to use Ansible to manage Windows services across multiple servers, including mange of services IIS (Internet Information Services) and Windows Time Service (w32time).
-It also covers deploying a sample application and registering it as a service with environment-specific configurations.
+2. Windows Server Monitoring
+3. VMWare
+4. Windows updates management
+5. Antivirus Management

-## Folder Structure
+## Folder Structure for all points

 ```
 ansible-windows-services/